|"Yes Yes Yes No No No" scene from Singin' in the Rain|

 |continuation of Tolkien's map.|

 In my thesis, I suggest a third road that combines "using" and "receiving."
-My point was/is that people have a creative instinct or urge (a theory that Steven Johnson defends in his latest book Wonderland: How Play Made the Modern World), even if they aren't "creative" in the painting-pictures-writing-books-spouting-poetry sense.
+My point was/is that humans have a creative instinct or urge (a theory that Steven Johnson defends in his latest book Wonderland: How Play Made the Modern World), even if they aren't "creative" in the painting-pictures-writing-books-spouting-poetry sense.
 In fact, the desire to "make" can be as basic as "I want to make a good birthday party" or "I want to make a decent filing system."
 Like Johnson, I suggest that this desire has as much weight (if not more) than power and money.
-(And is the basic reason why theories like Marxism that ignore community involvement and personal investment so grossly misread people and fall short of even stock-market-valid prophetic outcomes.)
+(And is the fundamental reason why theories like Marxism that ignore community involvement and personal investment so grossly misread people and fall short of even stock-market-valid prophetic outcomes.)

-The desire to exercise their creative impulses means that while people want to get swept away by Middle Earth or Asimov's robots or Ahab's Pequod, they also want to imagine themselves inside those worlds.
+The desire to exercise their creative impulses means that while human beings want to get swept away by Middle Earth or Asimov's robots or Ahab's Pequod, they also want to imagine themselves inside those worlds.
 Or at least imagine that world as a real experience.
 It's the same reason that shows like 1900 House were so popular yet failed--the capacity for humans to imagine an experience outweighs any reality (show).

 |When I watched my brothers and their friends play|